Did you know I LOVE blogging?

 Whenever I make videos, either for my blog or for personal use, I use music from SoundStripe.
 It’s super affordable, royalty-free, and so easy to sort by length, genre, mood, etc. It’s made my life a thousand easier when I’m making videos for brand collaborations or just my own family videos (like the one on this post).
-You can use my referral link for 20% off a membership.
+You can use the code JANSSEN10 for 10% off a membership.

 For all the fancy features of my high-end camera, it doesn’t have wireless capability, so I bought a wireless SD card so that I could transfer photos directly from my camera to my phone.
 I LOVE this thing and its’s made my life a whole lot easier.

 I keep a running list of blog post ideas in the sidebar, I circle the date when the post is scheduled and ready, I use a separate color to mark due dates and deadlines (I use these erasable pens so when dates change, as they so often do, it doesn’t make the whole thing look hideous), I track what emails I’ll be sending out on Tuesdays and Fridays, and I keep a running list of how much money I’ve earned on each month through sponsored content so I can see how I’m doing.